lmfit/lmfit-py/doc/intro.rst

     out = leastsq(residual, vars, args=(x, data, eps_data))

-Though it is wonderful to be able to use Python for such optimization problems, and the scipy library is robust and easy to use, the approach here is not terribly different from how one would do the same fit in C or Fortran.
+Though it is wonderful to be able to use Python for such optimization problems, and the SciPy library is robust and easy to use, the approach here is not terribly different from how one would do the same fit in C or Fortran.
 There are several practical challenges to using this approach,
 including: